Part of the Accessibility audit

 Does every page need a lang attribute?

 Yes.
-The lang attribute should be on every page's html tag.
-If you set it in your base template or layout file, it applies to every page that uses that template.
+The lang attribute should be on each page's html tag.
+If you set it in your base template or layout file, it applies to each page that uses that template.

 Can I check the lang attribute without signing up?